 This 2019 competition will be the fifth.
 Yao, who served on the jury in the last round in 2016, said that one of the surprises was the feedback about the repertoire from nearly every finalist.

 “They really like the repertoire; that surprised me,” she told NTD Television.
 “I think we did the right thing.”

 The atmosphere is one of a shared artistic mission to celebrate the legacy of great works, rather than fierce competition, and contestants told her that the energy of everything was different as well.

 “One winner told us he had participated in more than 20 piano competitions internationally, and that this is so different, that it’s good to bring back the good memories,” Yao told NTD Television.

-The competition pieces begin with Bach’s “Well-Tempered Clavier” and end with Beethoven’s Sonatas, two bodies of work that pianists know as the Old and New Testaments of the keyboard repertoire, Yao said.
+The competition pieces begin with Bach’s “Well-Tempered Clavier” and end with Beethoven’s Sonatas by the semi-finals, two bodies of work that pianists know as the Old and New Testaments of the keyboard repertoire, Yao said.

 “This is a treasure we would like to carry on to the next generation,” Yao said.